idiom/IRScripts/README.md

  * bhistory.py  - Parse Firefox or Chrome browser history.
  * ipquery.py   - Query VT for information on the IP.
  * ipinfo.py    - Get information about an ip address.
+ * pfi.py       - Get information about a file.